5/8/2025

 Analyst, Scotiabank

 No, fair enough.
 That's it for me.
-I'll get back with you.
-Thanks for the color, guys.
+I'll get back to you.
+Thanks for the call, guys.

 speaker